-SpecializationsAll students graduate with a Stern MBA in General Management.
+SpecializationsAll students graduate with a MBA in General Management.
 In addition, you may elect as many as three nine-credit specializations from the list on the left.
-Or you may choose not to specialize at all, but to complete the 60-credit MBA requirement by picking and choosing from a menu of more than 150 elective courses.
+Or you may choose not to specialize in any area, but to complete the 60-credit MBA requirement by customizing your elecitve courses from the menu of more than 150 elective courses.

 It is your choice.
 You may specialize in up to three areas, or create your own path of study geared to your specific interests and goals.